mattgwagner/leadership-in-brief/slides.md

 - It explores the values, standards, and expectations that define military leadership and service.
 - Its lessons are relevant for anyone in a position of trust, responsibility, or influence—military or civilian.

-**Quote**

-> "As the nation's trusted professionals trained in the art and application of war, we are held to a higher standard—we are required to embody the values we have taken an oath to defend."

 ---
 layout: image-right